Martin Luther King, Jr. Day of Service

 Dr. Martin Luther King Jr. once said, “Life’s most urgent question is: what are you doing for others?”

-This year, we are honored to welcome Washington State Supreme Court Justice Mary Yu as our keynote speaker.
+This year, we we were honored to welcome Washington State Supreme Court Justice Mary Yu as our kickoff keynote speaker.
 For over 14 years, Justice Yu has developed a deep record of service both on and off the bench, supporting programs that develop civic responsibility in young folks and bringing socially-conscious leadership to local organizations.
-In addition to Justice Yu, we have invited R.E.T.R.O.’s Winter Slam winner to perform at this event.
+In addition to Justice Yu, two finalist from R.E.T.R.O.’s Winter Poetry Slam, Adillia Scott and Mariama Suwaneh performed spoken word poems.
 R.E.T.R.O.
-Revolutionary Poets is a student group, developed to create forum for underrepresented student to express themselves.
+Revolutionary Poets is a student group, developed to create a forum for underrepresented students to express themselves.

-Other honorable event partners include our emcees Briana Jarrett, ASUW’s Black Student Commissioner and Magdelawit Negussie, President of the Black Student Union.
-And, Kick-off Speaker, Blair Taylor, Chief Community Officer at Starbucks.
+Other honorable event partners include our emcees Briana Jarrett, ASUW’s black student commissioner and Magdelawit Negussie, president of the Black Student Union.
+And, Kickoff speakers Sheila Edwards Lange, vice president for minority affairs and vice provost for diversity and Blair Taylor, chief community officer at Starbucks.